Spindle Fibers Extend From The Centrioles To The Centromeres

 • Microtubules: These hollow tubes, composed of tubulin protein, form the structural framework of spindle fibers.

-• Motor Proteins: These molecular machines, such as kinesins and dyneins, facilitate the movement of chromosomes along microtubules.
+• Motor Proteins: These molecular machines, such as kinesins and dyneins, support the movement of chromosomes along microtubules.

 • Chromosomes: These thread-like structures, carrying genetic information, are the ultimate targets of spindle fibers.